 Send out the invitations at least two weeks before the party, but four weeks is best.

 Have the invitation list readily available at your home phone so that anyone can check it off when someone calls.
 Parents should be ready to answer questions that other parents may ask.
 You’ll want to keep this list handy at the party too, in case you need the phone numbers.

 4 Weeks Before the Teen Birthday Party

-Decide on the teen birthday party activities, games and decorations.
+Decide on the teen birthday party activities, games, and decorations.
 Having games and activities that teens can do when each finds time during the party works best.
 Things like sign-in boards and don’t-say-these-words games free up those who just want to chat and entertain those who need it.
 Decorations should go with the theme, if you have one.
-Themes really do make finding the perfect decorations easy.
-Here are some teen party games.

 The Week of the Teen Birthday Party